kamranahmedse/developer-roadmap/src/data/roadmaps/nodejs/content/fs-module@b1r1X3XCoPSayQjDBcy54.md

-# Fs module
+# fs module

-File System or fs module is a built in module in Node that enables interacting with the file system using JavaScript.
+File System or `fs` module is a built in module in Node that enables interacting with the file system using JavaScript.
 All file system operations have synchronous, callback, and promise-based forms, and are accessible using both CommonJS syntax and ES6 Modules.

 Visit the following resources to learn more: